mrshll1001/thesis/src/lit_review.md

 Transparency and Accountability can be said to be ultimately concerned with the sharing of information and the creation of pathways or mechanisms that allows stakeholders to act in accordance to it.
-Meijer argues that @meijer_understanding_2009, and Oliver goes as far to posit that digital technologies have sparked a self-sustaining *Information - Transparency Cycle* which is and that information is now a commodity which is cheap to collect, organise, analyse, and distribute; the result of which is a reaction to missing information and a return to the collection phase @oliver_what_2004.
-Similarly, Steele, in his *Open Source Everything Manfiesto* reflects on the ways in which the Internet has enabled the public to overcome previous restrictions on access to information and states, in no unclear terms, @steele_open-source_2012.
+Meijer argues that *"modern transparencies are computer-mediated"* @meijer_understanding_2009, and Oliver goes as far to posit that digital technologies have sparked a self-sustaining *Information - Transparency Cycle* which is *"unstoppable"* and that information is now a commodity which is cheap to collect, organise, analyse, and distribute; the result of which is a reaction to missing information and a return to the collection phase @oliver_what_2004.
+Similarly, Steele, in his *Open Source Everything Manfiesto* reflects on the ways in which the Internet has enabled the public to overcome previous restrictions on access to information and states, in no unclear terms, *"This bodes well for humanity"* @steele_open-source_2012.

 Models which support openness and public access to information has use cases that support its effectiveness as a tool for certain forms of